pafelin/laravel-gearman/README.md

 Then in your code you can add code as (this is the native way to add jobs to the queue):

     Queue::push('SomeClass', array('message' => 'dannite koito trqbva da se izpratqt'));

+#What's next:

+Very soon I will add the native command for artisan to listen.
+Currently the worker you need to implement on your own This package is still not final version.
+It is in dev progress.